Akash-Perla/ASIC-Design/README.md

 The total number of instructions are 12

-We compile the C code on the Spike RISC-V simulator using the Proxy kernel.
+ Run the `sum1ton.o` in the spike simulator in order to debug the code

 ![image](https://github.com/user-attachments/assets/377b644a-8fa3-47d7-860a-55999ba44559)

-Run the `sum1ton.o` in the spike simulator in order to debug the code
+Runs the `sum1ton.o` object file on the Spike RISC-V simulator with the Proxy Kernel and enables debugging mode

 ![image](https://github.com/user-attachments/assets/04899006-ed76-4c1a-9ba4-bc28c07a7a25)

-Runs the `sum1ton.o` object file on the Spike RISC-V simulator with the Proxy Kernel and enables debugging mode
+We now bring the pc(program counter) to the start of the main function.
+We now check the contents of the register a2 before and after running the instructions.
+After executing the commands, we observe that the registors a0 aand a2 are loaded properly

 ![image](https://github.com/user-attachments/assets/8428f4bd-f3d0-41b5-b5c1-2af564ffa88f)
 ![image](https://github.com/user-attachments/assets/4db3ccff-d382-41ff-8595-6ae795d193e2)